What are Steroid Receptors?

 - Ginsenoside Rg 1 acts on estrogen receptors and pathways and affects the immune system . ( Lau2008gre , Chan2002eag , Lu2008grp )

 - Ginsenoside Rb1 acts on the estrogen receptor and thus protects neurons from apoptosis. ( Hashimoto2012grp )

 - Ginsenoside Rb 1 by acting on the β estrogen receptor inhibits angiogenesis . ( Leung2007gri )

 - Ginsenoside Rh 1 acts on the estrogen receptor. ( Lee2003gcg )

-- Ginsenoside Re acts on the androgen receptor, estrogen receptor α and progesterone receptor.
+- Ginsenoside Re acts on the androgen receptor, the estrogen receptor α and the progesterone receptor.
 As a result, it facilitates the activation of endothelial NO synthase .

 - Ginsenoside Rb1 acts on the androgen receptor and activates vascular NO synthase. ( Yu2007spn )

 - Ginsenoside Rg 3 acts on the androgen receptor and inhibits the division of prostate tumor cells in vitro . ( Liu2000aeg )

 The concept of adaptogen is theoretically defined in relation to stress .
 Practically, in the ginseng modelogene adaptogen, it appears that its content acts directly on the glucocorticoid receptor.
 The main glucocorticoid in humans is the stress hormone cortisol.